-The form of yoga that most people are familiar with today stemmed from the emergence of Hatha yoga around the 8th century.
-Hatha was the first form of yoga to focus on bodily movement as well as breath and meditation.
-Still, it wasn't until the mid-1900's that yoga, specifically Hatha yoga, become more well-known among Westerners.
-In the 1980s, the health benefits of yoga were reported, and the practice became even more popular among the health-conscious.
-During this time, yoga began to be seen as a purely physical practice and form of exercise among Western yogis, as opposed to its spiritual and religious origins.
-In recent years, practitioners have started to reconnect with yoga's roots, and recognize the positive changes to mental health and spiritual connection that yoga can provide as well as its physical benefits.
+Today, the core values of yoga focus on using meditation to overcome pain and broaden one's consciousness.
+The form of yoga and the yoga postures that most people are familiar with today stemmed from Hatha yoga.
+Hatha was the first form of yoga to focus on bodily movement, breath, and meditation.
+Still, it wasn't until the mid-1900s that yoga, specifically Hatha yoga, became more well-known among Westerners.

+The health benefits of yoga began to receive more attention in the West in the 1980s, with the practice becoming particularly popular among the health-conscious, especially those focused on complementary and integrative health.
+During this time, yoga began to be seen as a purely physical practice and form of exercise among Western yogis to fight stress.
+In recent years, practitioners have started reconnecting with yoga's roots and recognizing the positive changes to mental health and spiritual connection.

 Perhaps most importantly, yoga teaches practitioners about self-acceptance.
-There will be some Asanas that come up in a class that are very uncomfortable or that your body simply cannot do, and that is okay.
+There will likely be some Asanas that are very uncomfortable or that your body simply cannot do, and that is okay.
 Yoga teaches practitioners to accept discomfort and their limits with compassion and self-love.
-For those living with anxiety, this is a very important thing to learn.
-Getting upset or frustrated with oneself because of anxiety often makes matters much worse.
-Rather, yoga teaches practitioners to accept their struggles but still love themselves, and simply stay in the moment and move on from what is holding them back.
+For those living with anxiety, this can be a vital thing to learn.
+Yoga teaches practitioners to accept their struggles but still love themselves and simply stay in the moment.

 Yoga Poses For Anxiety

-The following poses are great options for when you start to feel anxious and need to slow down your breath and calm your mind.
-These are just examples of a few poses; there are many more Asanas that can help with anxiety.
+The following poses are great options for when you start to feel anxious and need to slow down your breath and calm your mind for your health.
+These are just examples of some Asanas that can help with anxiety.
 Talk to your yoga instructor or look up poses online if you are interested in trying more yoga poses for anxiety.

 Padangusthasana/Big Toe Pose

-This pose is easy to drop into any time, anywhere.
-Simply stand with your feet parallel and about six inches apart (a good way to measure this is to put both of your fists in between your feet).
-Activate your thigh muscles, and bend forward from your hip joints, keeping your legs completely straight.
-You will find yourself in a forward fold position.
+For this simple technique, stand with your feet parallel and about six inches apart.
+Activate your thigh muscles and begin with a slight bend forward from your hip joints and gradually increase the bend, keeping your legs completely straight.
+You will find yourself in a forward-fold position.

-Once you are in the fold, take your middle and index finger of each hand and place them in between your big toes and second toes.
+Once you are in the fold, place each hand's middle and index fingers between your big toes and second toes.
 Using those two fingers, firmly wrap around the big toes and press your toes into your fingers.
 If you cannot reach your toes without rounding your back, use a strap and wrap the strap around the bottom of your foot.